 Multiple Names

 Although we all know the mountain with the name Everest, there are many names for the hills.
-For example, Tibetans have called it Qomolangma for centuries.
-This Tibetan name means the goddess mother of the universe.
-Nepalese calls it Sagarmatha, telling Forehead in the sky. this is why the national park on the Chinese side is known as Qomolangma National Park.
-On the Nepal side, it is called Sagarmatha National park.
+For example, Tibetans have referred to it as Qomolangma for centuries.
+This Tibetan name translates to “the goddess, mother of the universe.”
+Nepalese call it Sagarmatha, meaning Forehead in the sky.
+This is why the national park on the Chinese side is known as Qomolangma National Park.
+On the Nepal side, it is called Sagarmatha National Park.

-British first named the mountain mount 15, it was named Everest when British surveyor Andrew failed to find the commonly used local name for the mountain.
-After being unable to decide, he named the hill after Indian Surveyor General George Everest, head of the British team that first surveyed the Himalayas.
-Colonel Everest objected to the honour, but the British officially changed their name for the mountain from “Peak XV” to “Mount Everest” in 1865. and ironically, he never saw Everest.
+The British first named the mountain Mount 15, but it was later renamed Everest when the British surveyor George Everest failed to find the commonly used local name for the mountain.
+After being unable to decide, he called the hill after George Everest, the Indian Surveyor General and head of the British team that first surveyed the Himalayas.
+Colonel Everest objected to the honor, but the British officially changed the name of the mountain from “Peak XV” to “Mount Everest” in 1865.
+And ironically, he never saw Everest.

 It’s growing

-Mount Everest continues to grow, and every year it grows at about 4 millimetres.
-The Indian sub-continent, an independent landmass, collided with Asia, forming the Himalayas and pushing the mountain higher.
+Mount Everest continues to grow, and its height increases by approximately 4 millimeters each year.
+The Indian sub-continent, an independent landmass, collided with Asia, forming the Himalayas and pushing the mountains higher.

 Researchers from the American Millennium Expedition in 1999 placed a global positioning satellite device below the summit to measure growth.
 Their more accurate findings from modern technology led to the official height of Everest being changed to 8,850 meters (29,035 ft).
-Meanwhile, other tectonic activity costs the mountain height, but the overall movement seems to be up.
+Meanwhile, other tectonic activity causes the mountain height to change, but the overall movement seems to be up.

 First tweet